Skip to content

 • Rwanda:

-• Higher permit cost but often includes luxury services.
+• Higher permit cost, but often includes luxury services.

 • Emphasis on high-end tourism with luxury lodges.